-If you only move some securities, managed fund units or cash out of a Model Portfolio, the remaining assets in your Model Portfolio will be automatically rebalanced.
-This could result in the same assets you've moved out being repurchased.
+If you only move some securities, cash or units from a managed fund out of your Model Portfolio, the remaining assets will be automatically rebalanced.
+This could result in some of the assets you moved out being repurchased.

 Frozen assets in Model Portfolios